jw35/acp_lobby_screen/pi_kiosk/README.md

 far and the TV is still cropping the desktop it's worth a try.

-At this point, if you still have a 'cropping' issue, the problem is almost certainly with the settings on the TV.
+At this point, if you still have a 'cropping' issue, the problem is almost certainly with the settings on the TV, covered in the next section.
 E.g. you can try the TV 'Picture Mode'..'Fill Screen' or other similar options.

 If you are *really* desperate, you can edit the Raspberry Pi ```config.txt``` file (see Google) where you have pixel-level 'overscan' adjustments where you can tell the Pi how to adjust its output to compensate for